sa-concept-refactoring/doc/chapters/personalReportJeremy.typ

 The weekly meetings with our advisor were also really helpful, since he has a very deep understanding of C++.

 In conclusion, I found the project to be a good learning experience, and I now know a lot more about the language server protocol.
-It felt like time well spent because the entire work was submitted upstream and will hopefully live on.
+It feels like time well spent, because we were able to submit the entire work upstream, where it will hopefully live on.